All Competency Framework content copyright © of Australasian College of Health Service Management. No unauthorised reproduction permitted.

 This Master Framework is based on the set of competencies developed through an international consensus process by a Global Consortium under the sponsorship of the International Hospital Federation (IHF) and adopted in 2015.
 The global work is continuing under a special interest group (SIG) of the IHF known as the IHF-SIG Healthcare Management.
 A local gap analysis and consensus process was subsequently implemented by the ACHSM during 2015 and 2016 to adapt the Global Competency Directory to the Asia Pacific context.

 This Master Competency Framework provides a contemporary and comprehensive list of competencies required by all levels of healthcare leaders and managers.
 It is based on five Domains of Practice of the IHF framework.
 These five domains are consistent with the previous ACHSM statement of competencies.The five domains of practice are:

 Within these five Domains are individual sub-Domains and competency statements.
 This Framework will now be progressively used to guide the College's core programs:

 All future work of these programs will be aligned to the five Domains of practice and, where applicable, to individual sub-Domains and competencies.

 The College welcomes the use of our Master Competency Framework by stakeholders.
 Members can use the Framework to provide a broad guide to the areas of competency that they should be aiming to achieve.
 Employers and stakeholders can use this guide to assist their conceptualisation of the broad range of competencies required of a health service manager or leader.

 The Framework provides the basis for the development of a set of specific tools for use by College members, health service managers and leaders, employers and stakeholders that are relevant for different levels of management.

-Also during 2017 the College will develop a self-assessment tool for each of these specific competency frameworks which will be based on these individuals frameworks.
+In 2017 the College developed a self-assessment tool for each of these specific competency frameworks.